sypsyp97/Genetic_NAS/README.md

         time=formatted_date
     )
 ```

-## Sphinx Documentation
+## Documentation

+The detailed documentation for the functions used in this project is available online.
+Visit [https://sypsyp97.github.io/Genetic_NAS/](https://sypsyp97.github.io/Genetic_NAS/) to access it.

-Sphinx Documentation files can be found in the `gh-pages` branch of this repository.
+Alternatively, you can clone the `gh-pages` branch of this repository to view the documentation offline.
+Here are the steps to do so:

+1. Open a terminal.
+2. Run the command `git clone -b gh-pages https://github.com/sypsyp97/Genetic_NAS.git`.
+This will clone only the `gh-pages` branch.
+3. Navigate to the cloned directory using `cd Genetic_NAS`.
+4. Open the `index.html` file in a web browser to view the documentation.

 ## License